 I have no idea how many times I sat on a lumpy couch, ballpoint pen and spiral-bound A6 reporter's notebook in one hand, a snapshot of the victim in the other, with the wizened Dr. King looking down on me as I listened to the story of a young life snuffed out by a war that none of us understood, few supported and Dr. King adamantly opposed because he understood, as few others did, that there was a common link between the civil rights and peace movements.

 I do know that too many of these young men perished because of a lethal one-two punch -- their skin color and economic status.
 They were not white and did not have have college deferments, as did a Dick Cheney, or a daddy with friends in high places, as did a George W. Bush.
 Or a son of privilege eager to invent draft-deferring physical ailments like Donald Trump.

-And then four evenings later there was a commotion.
+And then four evenings later -- some 50 years ago today -- there was a commotion.

 "They killed the nigger!
 The nigger's dead!" cried a group of drunken college students from Tennessee as they danced and whooped in the parking lot of the motel adjacent to ours.
 "They killed the nigger!"

 My Old Milwaukee high evaporated in a flash.
 We turned on the television.
 Dr. King had been gunned down at a Memphis motel.
 I wanted to hurt those students.
 I wanted to throw up.

 We drove north the next morning.
 As we approached Washington, there were huge black clouds of smoke over the city.
 We overtook a convoy of troop carriers filled with National Guardsmen, rifles slung over their shoulders.
 The riots following Dr. King's murder were well underway, and the New York Avenue corridor of tenements, flophouses, liquor stores and churches in Northwest Washington was in flames.